resources / blog /

 Step 3: Ask critical questions

-• What are your average attach rates?
+• Performance metrics (What are your average attach rates?
+Claims resolution time?
+Revenue share percentage?)

-• Developer resources needed?
+• Technical integration (Setup time required?
+Developer resources needed?
+Mobile optimization?)

-• Can you customize coverage terms?
+• Support & customization (24/7 customer support available?
+Can you customize coverage terms?
+Branded claims experience?

 Step 4: Test & compare